purdue-arc/arc_tutorials/snake_tutorial/docs/06_next-steps.md

 ### Debugging
 There are going to be many times where ROS wants to make you slam your head into a wall.
-Luckily there are tools to reduce that frustration and help determine the issue.
+Luckily there are tools to reduce that frustration and help spot issues.

 This is a short list of the many options avaliable:
 - [rqt_graph](http://wiki.ros.org/rqt_graph): This ROS package allows users to visualize the ROS computation graph.
 In other words, you can see what nodes are active as well as how nodes are communicating.
-Here is an example of an RQT graph:
+Here is an example of a graph:
 ![rqt graph example](images/rqt-example.png)
 - [roswtf](http://wiki.ros.org/roswtf): This ROS package is a general debugging tool that finds issues by searching your workspace.
 Additionally